DevOpsPlayground/Hands-on-with-Ansible-Oct-2019/README.md

 ### Let's start

-1. Open up the above links (for your animal), with a separate window for each machine
+1. Open up the <http://control_panda.ldn.devopsplayground.com/wetty/> (use animal name on you info-slip)

 2. You will be prompted for a login password.
 Use the one on your information-slip.